 E&EB 223Lb, Evolution, Functional Traits, and the Tree of Life Marta Wells

 Study of evolutionary novelties, their functional morphology, and their role in the diversity of life.
 Introduction to techniques used for studying the diversity of animal body plans.
 Evolutionary innovations that have allowed groups of organisms to increase their diversity.
 SC ½ Course cr

-E&EB 225b, Evolutionary Biology Jeffrey Powell and Alvaro Sanchez
+E&EB 225b, Evolutionary Biology Alvaro Sanchez De Andres and Jeffrey Powell

 An overview of evolutionary biology as the discipline uniting all of the life sciences.
 Reading and discussion of scientific papers to explore the dynamic aspects of evolutionary biology.
 Principles of population genetics, paleontology, and systematics; application of evolutionary thinking in disciplines such as developmental biology, ecology, microbiology, molecular biology, and human medicine.
 SC

 * E&EB 230a / EVST 221a / F&ES 221a, Field Ecology Linda Puth